-From 1999 through the end of 2002, the City of Omak issued building permits for 9 single-family dwellings and a 26-unit apartment complex.
-In 2002, two homes were moved from outside the City Limits to new locations within the city, and a new manufactured home was also permitted.
 From 2002 through the end of 2010, the City of Omak issued building permits for 47 single family dwellings, 6 duplexes, 4 tri and fourplexes, and a 24-unit apartment complex, all of which are accounted for in the preceding table.
 From 2010 through 2022 the city issued building permits for 34 single family dwellings, 3-duplexes, a 46-unit apartment complex, a 36-unit apartment complex, and a 16-unit apartment complex.